ekrim/ekrim.github.io/_posts/2018-08-06-deep-homography-estimation.markdown

 categories: computer vision,pytorch,homography
 ---

 In 2016, Magic Leap released [*Deep Image Homography Estimation*][paper], in which a homography is estimated with a neural network instead of the traditional geometric approach.
 No code was released, so I was curious to play around with it.
-My code can be found on [__github__][github].
+My code can be found on [__GitHub__][github].

 A homography defines a transformation between two planes, including:
 - An image plane and a planar object.